Example Layout & Format of a Business Plan

 The Sales and Marketing section details the exact plans you have for your sales team and the marketing activities you'll undertake.

 The staffing and management team section lists the people behind the brand so add in biographies of the key players.

 Financial statements contain detailed forecasts for the first 12 months then yearly for years two and three.
 You should include a Profit and Loss Account, a Balance Sheet and Cash Flow Forecast in this section.

 You should write the executive summary at the end once all other elements are in place.
-More detail should be developed for your first 12 months because these are the most critical.
+More detail should be developed for your first 12 months of operation because these are the most critical year in your history.
 If you can't succeed in the first year, then it's unlikely that years two and three matter as much.